Tafraoute – a wonder away from tourist trails

 Tafraoute retains the aura of tradition and authenticity in a Morocco somewhat ‘adapted’ to tourists and their expectations.
 A Mecca for the hippies in the 70’s, the construction of its main hotel, Hotel des Amandiers, was inaugurated by no less than King Mohamed 5 in 1959, which says a lot about the ambitions of a tiny village to become a booming tourist destination.
 Needless to say, that boom never happened, not in the 1970’s when Agadir was Morocco’s star in the golden age of sea and sun tourism as hordes of sunken Europeans were disembarking on the Moroccan coast in search of vitamin D and exoticism, and neither in more recent times when culture shock and local everything are banners highly flown.
 Yet, why not keep things as they are ?

 To this day, Tafraoute’s streets are devoid of any red light, which is probably why it would take about 2 minutes and a half to cross it.
-In all, I’ve counted around 2 (two) restaurants where one can be served a decent tagine ( if you except all the hotels – closed due to the curfew at the time of this article).
+In all, I’ve counted around 2 (two) restaurants where one can be served a decent tagine ( if you except all the hotels).
 At 9 PM, it has been night for at least 2 hours and in the empty camping site where I choose to spend the first night of my voyage, the owner and few friends roll away the iron balls of petanque, amidst sluices of mint tea and occasional snickers.

 pink washed kasbah